 - ability to use common computer applications

-Students with questions about employment should contact the director, Mary Pull, at 231-7928 or firstname.lastname@example.org.
+Students with questions about employment should email the director, Mary Pull, or call her at (701) 231-7928.